ThisWasntTaken/ThisWasntTaken.github.io/index.md

 My areas of interest are in the domain Data Science, specifically Deep Learning and Computer Vision.

 <a target="_blank" rel="noopener noreferrer" href="{{ site.baseurl }}{{ site.url }}/assets/pdf/resume.pdf"><button class="button">Download Resume</button></a>

-<b>I am actively searching for internship opportunities for the summer of 2020 (May - July, 2020).</b>